D.C. United, amid a late playoff push, focuses on registering victories and casting ballots

 Discussions of tactical adjustments mix with climate-change debate.

-“Playing for a sports team in Washington, D.C., we’re in the thick of it,” said Bill Hamid, 29, United’s starting goalkeeper for most of 10 years.
+“Playing for a sports team in Washington, D.C., we’re in the thick of it,” said Bill Hamid, 29, United’s starting goalkeeper for most of the past 10 years.
 “The dialogue has been healthy.
 You get to hear different perspectives because not everybody has the same views and same backgrounds.
 It’s a big learning opportunity.”

 On Thursday, Hamid, a native of the D.C. area, voted for the first time, joining his 19-year-old sister at a Nothern Virginia location.